 When machines used in the dispensary, for an example, a dividing and packing machine was applied for a granule or a powder, it was easily considered that the little amount of the granule or powder was left in the machine.
 Therefore, cleaning the machine was required.
 This cleaning will be performed according the procedure which is decided by each pharmacy.
 In the case of a pharmaceutical plant, cleaning validation was required for machines for manufacturing pharmaceutical preparations by GMP.
 The purpose of this project is to introduce the concept of cleaning validation to pharmacies.
 We evaluated the residual amount of theophylline in a dividing and packing machine using a theophylline preparation.
 Further, a cleaning effect of lactose and NaHCO3 on the residual amount of theophylline was determined.
+In addition, the preparations indicating the higher residual percent are researched on the basis of the result of questionnaire for pharmacists.

-(5) Degradation rate of ebastine in an acidic solution and the effect of cyclodextrins (CDs) on the its degradation rate
+(5) Degradation rate of ebastine in an acidic solution and the effect of cyclodextrins (CDs) on the its degradation rate water-soluble drugs

 Degradation rate of ebastine in an acidic solution and the effect of cyclodextrins on its degradation rat were examined.
 In addition, the degradation rates of CDs were determined.
+A paper is preparing from the results of this study.

-(6) Development of novel pharmaceutical technology for poorly water-soluble drugs
+(6) Development of novel pharmaceutical technology for poorly

 To enhance oral bioavailability of poorly water-soluble drugs such as curcumin etc, we tried to prepare powders or water-based suspensions contain novel nano-particles by build-up or break-down methods, and estimated its particle characteriscics.
-Publications (2010~2015)